wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Per Ralf Weber: Informing the domain owner on the validation failure.
-   There should be a section in the document that the operator deploying an NTA has to inform the domain owner of the problem.
-(JL note: would prefer to say operator SHOULD take reasonable steps to notify the domain owner, etc.)
+   There should be a section in the document that the operator deploying

-Authors' Addresses